Hawaii health care workers decry lack of COVID mandates

 They say the state has failed to implement a variety of measures officials agreed to last year, including ramping up rapid testing, installing better air filtration systems in schools and businesses and improving contact tracing.

-Some believe a more robust screening process for travelers that includes two tests, one before travel and another after arrival, could also help slow the spread of disease.
+Some believe a more robust screening process for travelers, including two tests, one before travel and another after arrival, could also help slow the spread of COVID-19.

 “For an island state not to take border control seriously is, in my mind, an epidemiological crime,” Dworkin added.
 However, “the best impact for strict border control would have been a few months ago.”